TylerJGabb/k8s_api_sandbox/README.md

 Here is an image of the planned architecture
 ![Architecture](./architecture.png)

-Its a big lift to automate generation of tables and taxonomy tags with IOC. for now lets just have one table with various columns, and various tags.
+Its a big lift to automate generation of tables and taxonomy tags with IAC. for now lets just have one table with various columns, and various tags.

 | loan_id | ssn         | address       | name        | fico_score | property_state |
 | ------- | ----------- | ------------- | ----------- | ---------- | -------------- |